 Taste Testing and Gradual Salting

-One of the simplest yet most effective ways to prevent over-salting is to add salt gradually and taste as you go.
+One simplest yet most effective way to prevent over-salting is to add salt gradually and taste as you go.
 This method ensures that you never add too much at once.

 Steps to Salt Gradually:

-- Season in Stages – Add a small amount of salt during each stage of cooking rather than all at once.
+- Season in Stages – Add a small amount of salt during each cooking stage rather than all at once.

 - Taste Frequently – Before adding more salt, taste the chili to ensure the flavors are balanced.